Costa RicaCosta Rica

 Toucans Trail: Continues from the Las Coladas Trail another 1.8 miles through dense, tropical rainforest.
 This is a great place for spotting wildlife, especially howler and spider monkeys in the trees.
 On the way back to the park entrance (the trail does not loop, so hikers must double-back), enjoy excellent views of the volcano summit.

-Lookout Trail: Accessed from the park headquarters, and not the main entrance, the Lookout Trail leads down to Lake Arenal.
-Located at the base of the volcano, the trail offers awe-inspiring views of the 1968 and 1993 lava flows, as well as Chato Volcano and Arenal Basin.
+Lookout Trail: Accessed only from the park headquarters, the Lookout Trail leads down to Lake Arenal.
+Located at the base of the volcano, the trail offers great views of the 1968 and 1993 lava flows, as well as Cerro Chato and Arenal Basin.

 Recommendations: